Solo Exhibition Benalla Art Gallery, 27 March – 19 July 2026, Benalla, VIC

-Solo Exhibition Art Gallery of Ballarat, May 2025, Ballarat, VIC
+Solo Exhibition Art Gallery of Ballarat, 17 May – 29 June 2025, Ballarat, VIC

 Conservation status